 With newer Android versions (10 and later), there's a quick, easy way to share pertinent information with someone — and it doesn't require you to remember any details or spell out a password.
 Instead, there's a quick shortcut option to generate a QR code that you can display on your phone screen with a tap.
 Visitors can then scan the code on their phone to connect instantly to your network.

-Although you need a phone running Android 10 or later to generate the QR code, the beauty of this feature is that any phone, whether it's a phone running an older version of Android or even an iPhone, can scan the QR code and join the network.
+Although you need a phone running Android 10 or later to generate the QR code, the beauty of this feature is that any phone, whether it's a phone running an older version of

 Step 1: Pull down the Notification shade and long-press on the Wi-Fi icon, or tap Settings > Connections > Wi-Fi.